Ignite-Laboratories/Enigmaneering/enigma0/step1/E0S1 - The Colonel of Kernels.md

 <img alt="JanOS Logo" src="../assets/E0S1D6 - Logical Activation.svg" width="1000" style="display: block; margin-left: auto; margin-right: auto;">
 </picture>

 Each activation knows which _impulse index_ of the abstract timeline it should be "coloring" in a value for.
-A looping activation can observe the data recorded by these temporal fragment shaders at it's own pace and the activation window, itself, frames the range it should calculate.
-It knows which beat it activated on, and the beat the last activation ended on - thus, it can always reliably retrieve the exact indexes since the last coalesce activation.
-This creates a variable window of observable data _provided_ by the existence of activation through compositional context.
+A "coalesce" activation can observe the data recorded by these temporal fragment shaders at it's own pace and _its own activation window_ frames the range it should calculate next.
+It knows which beat it started on, and the beat the last activation started on - thus, it can always reliably retrieve the exact indexes since the last coalesce activation.
+This creates a variable window of observable data _provided_ by the passing of _concurrent time_.

-Because of this, the more impulses that can be recorded between coalescence - the more information each of the coalesce activations gets to process.
+Because of this, the more impulses that can be recorded between coalescence - the more information each of the coalesce activations are provided.
 This means that as calculations get more complex the rate of impulse should be _regulated_, or else the system will continue to record at an unmanageable rate.
 While the coalesce function _could_ be written to ignore the extra data - why would you record stuff that'll never get utilized by your program's calculations?